sangxia/CarND-Projects/README.md

 the command is actually carried out, it is probably already too little too late and in later steps larger corrections will be needed.
 Experiments also show that it is actually beneficial to slightly over-estimate the delay.
-Setting it to `0.1` is fine but `0.15` gives a smoother drive.
-It could be that `0.15` is actually a better estimate of latency when we take the running time of the optimizer into account.
-Things become erratic when setting it to larger values.
+Setting it to `0.1` is fine but `0.18` gives a smoother drive.
+It could be that `0.18` is actually a better estimate of latency when we take the running time of the optimizer into account.
+Things become erratic when setting it to larger values such as `0.25`.

 ## Results